Hebridean Island Adventure - 6 Days

 Day 5This morning, we'll head to the Butt of Lewis, at the northern tip of Lewis, the final highlight of your stay in the Hebrides.
 "Set sail", in the early afternoon, for the two-hour 45-minute crossing to Ullapool then follow a wonderfully scenic route through Wester Ross to Newtonmore and your final hotel.

-Hotel transfer timesThe transfer time from the airport to your first hotel is approximately five hours.
-The transfer time from your hotel to the airport on the last day is approximately three hours.
+Hotel transfer timesThe transfer time to your first hotel is approximately five hours from Edinburgh airport and two hours from Inverness airport.
+The transfer time from your last hotel to Edinburgh airport is approximately three hours, and one hour to Inverness airport.

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.